 Students in this program receive a B.A. from Augustana (in a major of their choice) and a degree from the chosen engineering specialty from the engineering school.
 Columbia offers a B.S. degree, while Washington University in St. Louis offers a mix of bachelors and masters degree options.
-Students in the program are generally guaranteed admission to the engineering school when recommended by Augustana following sucessful completion of all the requirements for the specific program*.
+Students are guaranteed admission to Washington University's engineering school when recommended by Augustana following sucessful completion of all the requirements for the specific program.
+Admission to Columbia for students starting at Augustana during fall semester 2019 or later is no longer guaranteed.
 The particular preparatory courses that must be completed at Augustana depend upon the engineering school and which specific engineering program students wish to enter.
 A list of program areas sorted by school and degrees offered is shown below.
 There are three main requirements for the dual-degree program:

 - Complete the Augustana general education requirements.

 - Complete a major at Augustana (some engineering courses may count toward a physics major).

 - Complete the pre-requisites specified by the particular school and/or engineering program.

 Most students can complete these items in three years without scheduling difficulty provided the student makes normal academic progress.
 A few programs are more difficult to schedule, including biomedical engineering at Columbia.

 |Materials Science and Engineering||B.S.||M.S.|